Is CBD Effective Without THC?

 CBD doesn't interact directly with the the brain's CB1 receptors like THC.

-So the calculation a person has to make with THC is to weight the positive effects on sleep, pain, appetite, etc versus the negatives listed above.
+So the calculation a person has to make with THC is to weigh the positives against the negatives above.

 THC itself has shown no effect in research to make CBD work better.

 In fact, there's a slew of research saying that CBD offsets many of the negatives of THC.

 Check out Does CBD Help With Greening Out?